 You should apply the ice pack for 10-30 minutes.
 A bag of frozen peas, or similar, will also work well.
-Wrap the ice pack in a towel to avoid it directly touching your skin and causing ice burn.
+Wrap the ice pack in a damp towel to avoid it directly touching your skin and causing ice burn.

 If your pain is mild, taking painkillers such as paracetamol or codeine may be enough to control it.
 Always follow the dosage instructions on the packet to ensure the medicine is suitable and that you do not take too much.

-If your shoulder pain is more severe, your GP may recommend or prescribe a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen, diclofenac or naproxen.
+If your shoulder pain is more severe, your GP may recommend or prescribe a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen, diclofenac or naproxen.

 As well as easing the pain, NSAIDs can also help reduce swelling in your shoulder capsule.
-They are most effective when taken regularly rather than when your symptoms are most painful.
+They are most effective when taken regularly, rather than when your symptoms are most painful.

 You may be prescribed corticosteroid tablets for frozen shoulder.
-Some evidence suggests these may provide short-term pain relief for a few weeks.
+Some evidence suggests that these may provide short-term pain relief for a few weeks.
 However, it is not clear whether corticosteroid tablets are any better than other treatment options, such as corticosteroid injections.